backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Misc.md

 - If the scheduler can't schedule the pod then it will go into PENDING state.

 - Get all the events in a namespace: `k get events`
+- Describing the api-server pod for important details
+	- `k get pods -n kube-system`
+	- `k describe pod/kube-apiserver-controlplane -n kube-system` - It may be named differently depending on how it is setup.